From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Conclusion

 The GMC analysis reveals that a critical {performance decoupling} where strong global correlation frequently fails to translate into fine-grained discrimination—particularly in low-difference regimes.
 This finding suggests that future IQA model design must move beyond broad statistical alignment and prioritize localized sensitivity to satisfy the stringent requirements of fine-grained perceptual tasks.
 Furthermore, GMC advocates for a shift from searching for a "universally optimal" metric to identifying "scenario-appropriate" models.
 By visualizing the performance landscape, we provide a principled basis for model deployment and optimization tailored to specific perceptual constraints.
 Finally, by exposing how IQA models inherit and manifest biases from their training distributions, GMC could serve as a diagnostic lens to guide the acquisition of balanced datasets and the development of distribution-robust architectures.
 In essence, GMC transforms evaluation from a passive post-hoc measurement into an active, diagnostic bridge that links model behavior, dataset composition, and real-world deployment requirements.

 \ { }

-\begin{IEEEbiography}[{ }]{Baoliang Chen} (Member, IEEE) received his B.E. degree in Electronic Information Science and Technology from Hefei University of Technology, Hefei, China, in 2015, his M.S. degree in Intelligent Information Processing from Xidian University, Xian, China, in 2018, and his Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong, in 2022.
-From 2022 to 2024, he was a postdoctoral researcher with the Department of Computer Science, City University of Hong Kong.
-He is currently an Associate Professor with the Department of Computer Science, South China Normal University.
+\begin{IEEEbiography}[{ }]{Baoliang Chen} (Member, IEEE) received the Ph.D. degree in Computer Science from the City University of Hong Kong, Hong Kong, in 2022.
+From 2024 to 2026, he was an Associate Professor with South China Normal University.
+Since 2026, he has been a Postdoctoral Research Fellow with Nanyang Technological University, Singapore.
 His research interests include image/video quality assessment and transfer learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Danni Huang} is currently pursuing the B.E. degree with the Department of Computer Science, South China Normal University, China.
 Her research interests include image quality assessment and image quality enhancement. \end{IEEEbiography}